Efficient implicit solvers for models of neuronal networks: Numerical experiments

-For all the adaptive implementation of the methods, both absolute and relative error tolerances were introduced, defined as $\tt atol$ and $\tt rtol,$ respectively.
-For all the benchmarks, reference solutions were computed with the $\tt ode15s$ MATLAB function using reference tolerances given by $\tt atol_{ref}=10^{-5}atol, $ $ \tt rtol_{ref}=10^{-5}rtol, $ respectively.
+For all the benchmarks, reference solutions were computed with the $\tt ode15s$ MATLAB function using reference tolerances given by $\tt atol_{ref}=10^{-5}atol, $ $ \tt rtol_{ref}=10^{-5}rtol, $ respectively, where $\tt atol, rtol$ denote the tolerances used by the other solvers.
 We have solved the systems using: \begin{itemize} \item The $\tt ode23tb$ MATLAB solver, because the method it implements is the so called TR-BDF2 method \cite{bank:1985}, \cite{hosea:1996}, which is essentially equivalent to the second order ESDIRK2(1)3L[2]SA solver. \item The standard ESDIRK solvers mentioned above, of orders $i=2,3,4, $ denoted as $ESDIRKi,$ respectively. \item The adapted economical ESDIRK solvers of corresponding orders, denoted as $ESDIRKiXY,$ where $XY$ indicates the specific system under consideration. \end{itemize} In some cases, we have also compared the efficiency of the proposed solvers with that of reference MATLAB solvers such as $\tt ode45$ and $\tt ode15s, $ used with the same value of the tolerance parameters.
 We have computed the errors of each solution with respect to the reference one as:

 where the maximum is over all the computed time steps, as well as the CPU time required by each method, denoted by $T_i, T_{iXY}, $ respectively.
-Moreover, we have computed error and CPU time ratios of the standard solvers with respect to economical ones as
+Moreover, we have computed the CPU time ratios of the standard solvers with respect to economical ones as $ R_{T,i}= T_{i}/T_{iXY}. $ Values $R_{T,i} > 1 $ denote a superior efficiency of the economical versions of the ESDIRK solvers.